Silistra: History

 Between 1819 and 1826, Eliezer Papo — a renowned Jewish scholar — was the rabbi of the community of Silistra, making this town famous among observant Jews.
 Up to the present, his grave is a focus of pilgrimage, some pilgrims flying from Israel and even from Latin America to Bulgaria for that purpose.

 In 1878, following the Russo-Turkish War of 1877–1878, Silistra was included in Bulgaria.
 Romania was opposed to this as it wanted to acquire the city and established the short-lived Silistra Nouă County, which was abolished a year later.

-In May 1913, following the Second Balkan War and after unsuccessful Bulgarian-Romanian negotiations in London, the two countries accepted the mediation of the Great Powers, who awarded Silistra and the area in a 3 km radius around it to Romania at the Saint Petersburg Conference.
-The 1913 Treaty of Bucharest ceded Silistra and the whole of Southern Dobruja to Romania.
-Bulgaria regained the town from 1916 during World War I. This became finalised with the Treaty of Bucharest in 1918 after Romania surrendered to the Central Powers (of which Bulgaria was a part).
-The Treaty of Neuilly (1919) following World War I returned it to Romania.
-Silistra remained a part of Romania until the Axis-sponsored Treaty of Craiova in 1940, when the town once again became part of Bulgaria, a transfer confirmed by the Paris Peace Treaties in 1947.
+In May 1913, as the First Balkan War was winding down, tensions between Bulgaria and both Greece and Serbia that ultimately led to the Second Balkan War were escalating and after unsuccessful negotiations between Bulgaria and Romania in London, the two countries accepted the mediation of the Great Powers, who awarded Silistra and the area in a 3 km radius around it to Romania at the Saint Petersburg Conference.
+The 1913 Treaty of Bucharest following the Second Balkan War confirmed Romanian possession of Silistra and moved the border further away, with Bulgaria ceding the whole of Southern Dobruja to Romania which had conquered it during the war.
+Bulgaria regained de facto control of the town in 1916 during World War I. This became finalised with the Treaty of Bucharest in 1918 after Romania surrendered to the Central Powers (of which Bulgaria was a part).
+The Treaty of Neuilly (1919) following World War I returned Silistra and the rest of Dobruja to Romania.
+The town remained a part of Romania until the Axis-sponsored Treaty of Craiova in 1940, when Southern Dobruja including Silistra once again became part of Bulgaria, a transfer confirmed by the Paris Peace Treaties in 1947.
 Between 1913 and 1938, Silistra was the capital of Durostor County (except during Bulgarian rule).
 It became part of Ținutul Mării ("Sea District") between 1938 and 1940 during Romanian rule.
 Following the establishment of the People's Republic of Bulgaria, Silistra developed as a center of industry and agriculture in the region, comparable to Ruse (because of the strategic position on the Danube) and Dobrich (due to the abundant fertile lands).
 This led to a major population increase which continued until 1985.
 After that, the population slowly started to decrease.
 Following the collapse of the People's Republic in 1989, many of its inhabitants migrated to other parts of the country or emigrated outside Bulgaria.